Chocolate or stuffed?

 If after careful consideration you are sure a rabbit would fit into your lifestyle, call or stop by the Central Aroostook Humane Society, 24 Cross Street, Presque Isle.
 Our hours are from 10 a.m. to 4 p.m.
 Tuesday through Saturday.
 Check us out on Facebook.
 Please be responsible: spay/neuter your pets.

-Gloria Towle is the secretary of the Central Aroostook Humane Society board of directors.
+Gloria Towle is the secretary and a member of the board for the Central Aroostook Humane Society.